aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 #### Content-Types and `respond_to`

 You may also be wondering what's going on with the `respond_to` inside the `FollowsController`.
-Well, when we make a http request to a server, we can specify the `Content-Type` to ask for HTML, XML, JSON, text, etc. Until now, our controllers were serving HTML by default.
+Well, when we make an HTTP request to a server, we can specify the `Content-Type` to ask for HTML, XML, JSON, text, etc. Until now, our controllers were serving HTML by default.

 The browser sets this `Content-Type` header for us based on how we make the